brad-cannell/codebookr/README.md

         overwrite the imported value labels for any column by adding a `value_labels` attribute as shown in the example below.

+-   **skip_pattern**: Although you may add any text you desire to the `skip_pattern` attribute, it is intended to be used describe skip patterns in the data collection tools that impacts which study participants were exposed to each study item.
+For example, If the `likert` question in our hypothetical study data was only asked of participants who were enrolled in the study for at least 10 days, then you may want to add a note like “Not asked if days \< 10” to the skip pattern section of the column attributes table.

 ``` r
 study <- study %>%
   cb_add_col_attributes(